zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 ### About me

 I've been using Skype for 10 years.
-I used to be a Skype fan-boy.
+I used to be a Skype fanboy.
 When jira.skype.com (Skype's public bug tracker) was still available, I've been trying to improve Skype and reporting bugs.

 For instance, there was SCW-2778 Remote DoS exploit.
 This vulnerability allowed an adversary to crash a desktop version of Skype, and break the local history, so that the user had to clear it for Skype to work.
 Another example is SCW-3328 which allowed to remotely turn on your muted microphone during a call.